EricFromCanada/byte-bucket/README.rst

    not supported by the current BBEdit language module such as ticked strings, tag literals, and variables.

+`Liquid codeless language module`_
+   Language module for BBEdit and TextWrangler which highlights only markup between Liquid delimiters, marking everything else as	comments.
+Supports keywords added in Liquid 5.0.0.

 `Apache 2.4 Configuration codeless language module`_
    Update of John Gruber's `Apache Configuration Language Module
    <https://daringfireball.net/projects/apacheconfig/>`_ to include variables,